R.E.A.L. – Reclaim. Express. Accept. Lead.

-Fireweed Rising is a community-driven wellness initiative designed by and for Indigenous youth.
-Rooted in culture, creativity, and connection, this program supports young people in reclaiming mental health, exploring identity, and becoming leaders in their own lives and communities.
+R.E.A.L. is a community-driven mental wellness initiative designed by and for Indigenous and northern youth.
+Rooted in culture, creativity, and connection, this campaign supports young people in reclaiming identity, expressing truth, accepting all parts of themselves, and leading change in how we talk about mental health.

 What the Program Offers: